robzienert/community/rfc/plugins.md

 It is highly recommended to read the documentation of PF4J to fully understand the scope of this proposal.

 ### Front50 as the Source of Truth
 Operators will need the ability to understand, at a glance, what plugins are installed and enabled or disabled, their versions, as well as any other metadata about a plugin.
-Whether plugins are implemented as in-process or not, they Front50 should be used to track and expose a single source of truth of what plugins are installed in any particular service, as well as which ones are enabled or disabled.
+Whether plugins are implemented as in-process or not, Front50 should be used to track and expose a single source of truth of what plugins are installed in any particular service, as well as which ones are enabled or disabled.

 The Front50 plugin registry will also be exposed through Gate, and can be consumed by Deck to load the correct plugins on application startup.